ryboe/q/README.md

 fmt.Println("query:", query)     // add "query:" so i know which var this is
 ```

-That's a lot of effort to see one variable, and it still fails because stdout
+That's a lot of typing, and it still fails because stdout is getting redirected
-is getting redirected somewhere, or there's so much noise on stdout/stderr that
+somewhere, or there's so much noise on stdout/stderr that you can't find it, or
-you can't find it, or some other dumb reason.
+some other dumb reason.

 Try this instead: